 What does your baby need?

-Before we start to create the best routine for your baby, you need to know that this isn’t about implementing a strict regime of what happens, when.
+Before we start to create the best routine for your baby, you need to know that this isn’t about implementing a strict regime.
 Every baby is different and so is every family.
 And so you’ll need to tailor-make a routine that matches you and your baby.

 ‘It’s all about taking a wider approach to your baby’s well-being,’ says Angela, ‘and letting her use her senses of sight, sound, touch, taste and feel to bond with you and to explore the world.
 I call it “babyopathy”, and babies who do this are calmer and happier, and so are their families!’